REACH: the Largest Animal-Testing Programme in the World

 Despite the work PETA and others have done to reduce the impact of REACH, it is clear that many animal tests that have been conducted could have been avoided.
 The REACH legislation directive about using animals as a "last resort" has so far been betrayed in practice, and PETA is determined to put that right.
 Science and policy experts from PETA and our international affiliates will continue to lobby and work with officials in Europe to ensure that the concerns outlined by the Ombudsman are addressed and that compliance with the spirit and content of REACH is assured from this point forward.

-PETA supports the principle of ensuring the chemicals we are exposed to every day are not harmful to our health or the environment.
+PETA supports the principle of ensuring that the chemicals we are exposed to every day are not harmful to our health or the environment.
 So long as REACH relies on animal tests, however, that goal will never be "reached".
 Enlightened scientists and regulators around the world recognise that in addition to being unethical, animal tests simply can't do the job.
-REACH means that Europe – once regarded as the world leader in animal protection – is, for now, wedded to archaic and cruel testing methods that are causing untold animal suffering and death.
-We welcome the steps that have been taken under REACH to use alternative methods and prevent pointless, duplicative tests from being carried out, but it is critical that we ensure that every opportunity to avoid animal testing for REACH be taken up.
+REACH means that Europe – once regarded as the world leader in animal protection – is, for now, wedded to archaic and cruel testing methods that are causing untold animal suffering and deaths.
+We welcome the steps that have been taken under REACH to use alternative methods and prevent pointless, duplicative tests from being carried out, but it is critical that we make absolutely sure that every opportunity to avoid animal testing for REACH be taken.

 Please sign up for PETA's e-news to receive more information about PETA's activities on REACH and other issues and to find out how you can help.